digital-craftsman-de/cqs-routing/docs/routing.md

 All parameters except `dtoClass` and `handlerClass` are optional.
 You might only need to define those when you only need the default components for the other parameters ([configured in the `cqrs.yaml`](./configuration.md)).

-## Overwrite DTO validators or handler wrappers
+## Overwrite request validators, request data transformers, DTO validators and handler wrappers

-The DTO validators and handler wrappers are defined as an array.
-It's imporant to know that when you use the `dtoValidatorClasses` or `handlerWrapperConfigurations` parameter, the defaults are overwritten and not extended.
+The request validators, request data transformers, DTO validators and handler wrappers are defined as an array.
+It's important to know that when you use the `requestValidatorClasses`, `requestDataTransformerClasses`, `dtoValidatorClasses` or `handlerWrapperClasses` parameters, the defaults are overwritten and not extended.

 Meaning when your default DTO validators are defined with one validator like this: